-- o Positive Action - o Botvin Lifeskills - Guiding Good Choices - Creating Lasting Family Connections Program, Overcoming and Understanding Stress and Trauma and Online Modules: Developing a Positive Response, Developing Independence and Resiliency, and Getting Real. - If these activities are selected, in addition to applying the awardee is expected to: - o Plan for, staff, and recruit participants for the program. - o Purchase the required materials for the program (cost varies by program). - o Become trained in teaching curriculum (if required and not already trained). - Deliver the program as written by the program creator (implement with fidelity).

-- Participate in an onboarding call with the SWDH grant coordinator and maintain regular communication with the agreement monitor, in phone calls or emails. - Complete a post-program report after each implementation of the program (template to be provided by SWDH). - Submit a sustainability statement in the grant application and at the end of the project, providing detail on how the activity will be maintained without grant support. - Submit invoices for reimbursement for purchases and personnel (template to be provided by SWDH).
+- o Positive Action - o Botvin Lifeskills - o Guiding Good Choices - Too Good for Drugs: - If these activities are selected, in addition to applying the awardee is expected to: - Plan for, staff, and recruit participants for the program. - Purchase the required materials for the program (cost varies by program). - Become trained in teaching curriculum (if required and not already trained). - Deliver the program as written by the program creator (implement with fidelity). - Participate in an onboarding call with the SWDH grant coordinator and maintain regular communication with the agreement monitor, in phone calls or emails. - Complete a post-program report after each implementation of the program (template to be provided by SWDH). - Submit a sustainability statement in the grant application and at the end of the project, providing detail on how the activity will be maintained without grant support. - Submit invoices for reimbursement for purchases and personnel (template to be provided by SWDH). - Have program participants complete a post-program retrospective survey developed by SWDH (when applicable).